 Wendy J. Wagner

-Wendy Wagner is a partner in Gowling WLG's Ottawa office and leader of the firm's Privacy & Data Protection Group.
+Wendy Wagner is a partner in Gowling WLG's Ottawa office and co-leader of the firm's Cyber Security & Data Protection Group.
 Her practice focuses on international trade law, as well as privacy, access to information and defamation law.

 In her international trade law practice, Wendy represents the firm's clients in matters involving trade and investment agreements, export controls and sanctions/embargoes, and all aspects of customs compliance (tariff classification, origin, valuation, and Administrative Monetary Penalty System [AMPS] penalties).